Installing Genian NAC¶

 Choose Policy Server Deployment¶

-Genians provides cloud-managed services that do not require users to manually install and manage Policy Servers.
+A Genians Cloud deployment option is available that does not require users to manually install and manage Policy Servers.
+Additionally, a Private Cloud option is available through an AWS Marketplace AMI.
 A Network Sensor appliance is still required on your network in order to access most features of Genian NAC.
 Continue reading for network sensor installation instructions.

 In an On-Premise deployment, both the Policy Server and Network Sensor(s) are both installed on the users physical or virtual appliances.

 All-in-One (Policy Server + Network Sensor)¶

 This option is for On-Premise deployments only.
 In a small network, a system can function as a policy server and network sensor.
 Sensor may be disabled if only Policy Server is desired.

 Network Sensor only installations are used along with the Cloud-Managed Policy Server, as well as in larger distributed Networks for performance and reliability.
 At least two systems are required for this deployment type.

 You can install the Policy Server on a physical machine or virtual machine.